gizemcaylak/Potpourri/README.md

 ## License
 This project is licensed under GNU GPL v3 - see the [LICENSE.md](LICENSE.md) file for details.

+## Acknowledgement
+We used LINDEN and SPADIS code in our implementation from the studies by Cowman et. al. and Yilmaz et. al respectively.

 ## References
 Yilmaz, Serhan, Tastan, Oznur & Cicek, A. Ercument (2018).
 [SPADIS: An Algorithm for Selecting Predictive and Diverse SNPs in GWAS](https://www.biorxiv.org/content/early/2018/01/30/256677). bioRxiv